khawar-islam/ImageCompression/README.md

 python train.py -f /path/32x32_images
 ```
 ## Download Models
 We provide pre-trained models on above datasets for architecture defined in paper: We will soon make more chnages in models and arhitecture.
 Watch out for changes to this repo.
+"Note", Image encoding and decoding utilizes GPU, if you have no GPU then please copy all data inside "results" folder.
+You can easily produce same results.
 [Pre-trained Models](https://drive.google.com/drive/u/1/folders/1M5df3rNMS1EIEfsvm1C7PitthNZA4Hmw)

 ## Testing on pre-trained models